hpsim/OGL/README.md

 Argument | Default | Description
 ------------ | ------------- | -------------
-ranksPerGPU  | 1 | gather from n ranks to GPU updateRHS | true | whether to copy the system matrix to device on every solver call updateInitGuess | false |whether to copy the initial guess to device on every solver call export | false | write the complete system to disk
+updateRHS | true | whether to copy the system matrix to device on every solver call updateInitGuess | false |whether to copy the initial guess to device on every solver call export | false | write the complete system to disk